|

 First, get to Kirkwall.
 It's the transport hub of Orkney.
 So, as Orcadian transport goes, this is relatively easy.
 Then walk toward the northwest edge of town, in the direction of Stromness.

-You're looking for the Ortak Visitor Centre and Factory, which is really just a large jewelery showroom.
+You're looking for the Ortak Visitor Centre and Factory, which is really a large jewelery showroom.
 Go in there and ask for the keys and lantern for the sousterrain.
-I know this sounds like an awfully strange protocol for underground exploration, but that's really what you do.
+I know this sounds like an awfully strange protocol for underground exploration, but that's what you do.

 The lantern is a fairly big thing, with a large 6-volt battery block.
 The keys are attached to a key fob that takes the bulky form of a one-kilogram block of brass.